Advertisement

 • Diabetes, especially in people whose blood sugar is not well-controlled

 If you experience a miscarriage, or are thinking of becoming pregnant, check in with your HCP to identify and treat any potential health issues.
 Blood tests can often detect clotting issues, genetic causes, and thyroid conditions.
-And standard infertility screening tests like hysterosalpingography (a special X-ray of the uterus and fallopian tubes) or an ultrasound can paint a clearer picture of your reproductive organs to help identify anything of concern.
+And routine infertility screening tests like hysterosalpingography (a special X-ray of the uterus and fallopian tubes) or an ultrasound can show an image of your reproductive organs to help identify anything of concern.
 But sometimes there is no clear answer: in 50 percent of cases there is no identifiable cause for repeated miscarriages.

 Treatments often depend upon the type and severity of the issue, miscarriage history, and your plans for becoming pregnant.
 Certain medications, including some antibiotics and antifungal medications, have been associated with a higher rate of miscarriage.
 If you’re taking any medications or need a new prescription while you are pregnant, be sure to talk with your HCP about how this may affect your pregnancy.

-a white male-female couple in their early 40s stand in their kitchen preparing food
+a couple in their early 40s sitting on a couch

 5 / 11